 Also on the 11th floor, Ralph operated the Horticulture Halls, where members of the public could buy anything from bulbs to garden furniture.
 Gardening clubs regularly met there and there was always someone in attendance ready to give gardening advice.

-After Ralph returned to England in December 1935, where he was to design and create the gardens at Derry and Toms, it was left to William J Hoffman (Manager of the Gardens of the Nations) to care for what Ralph had so lovingly created.
+After Ralph returned to England in December 1935, where he was to design and create the roof gardens at Derry and Toms, it was left to William J Hoffman (Manager of the Gardens of the Nations) to care for what Ralph had so lovingly created.
 A small army of gardeners were employed to maintain the lawns and gardens.
 Ralph had left detailed instructions for the maintenance of his creation but, despite his best efforts, they were not always adhered to.

 In 1942, with Japan now at war with the United States, the Japanese garden was removed, even the bamboo arch and established cherry trees were destroyed.
 In their place a Chinese garden was established complete with a traditional moon gate.
 They were formally opened by Dr Hu Shih, Ambassador to the US.

 Sadly, the Gardens of the Nations no longer exist in their original form.
 The two images below show the same scene over 70 years apart.
 The Tudor arches and Cotswold stone walls as well as the screen have all but gone.
-In the far distance we can just see Hancock's private garden would have been.
+In the far distance we can just see where Hancock's private garden would have been.
 All that remains is the damaged sundial.